alex-shpak/hugo-book/README.md

   # (Optional, default none) Set leaf bundle to render as side menu
   # When not specified file structure and weights will be used
+  # Deprecated, to be removed in June 2022
   BookMenuBundle = '/menu'

   # (Optional, default docs) Specify section of content to render as menu